MDidoStar/Web_Stream/README.md

 - Python 3.10 or higher
 - A YouTube Data API v3 key
 - A Google Gemini API key
+- A Gmail account with an App Password (for Gmail Sender)

 ### Installation